rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-18-nov-2020.md

 which defines generic traits for zkSNARKS.

-This work is an extension of that done for the previously-published [Zexe: Enabling Decentralized Private Computation][zexe]
+This work is an extension of that done for the previously-published [Zexe: Enabling Decentralized Private Computation][zexe].

 [Groth16]: https://github.com/arkworks-rs/groth16
 [GM17]: https://github.com/arkworks-rs/gm17